nestorSag/mlops-lite/README.md

     * MLFlow server (optional)

-* **Projects** (`test-project/`): Folders that contain valid [MLFlow projects](https://mlflow.org/docs/latest/projects.html) that train, evaluate and register a model in the MLFLow server and can be run using MLFlow's CLI.
+* **Projects** (e.g. `test-project/`): Folders that contain valid [MLFlow projects](https://mlflow.org/docs/latest/projects.html) which train, evaluate and register a model in the MLFLow server and can be run using MLFlow's CLI.
 Each folder is associated to a different ML model.
 This repository only contains a test project.

 * `Makefile`: This file contains entry points to control the model's life cycle.
 The entry points admit certain parameters to specify e.g. the project to run.
 Use `make` to see more details.
 Current options are